redconfetti/redconfetti.github.io/_posts/2012-09-18-ruby-coloured-glasses.md

 categories:
 - Uncategorized
 tags: []
-comments: []
 ---
 I'm sorry Taryn.
-My friend just pointed <a href="http://rubyglasses.blogspot.com/" target="_blank">your site</a> out to me.
+My friend just pointed [your site](http://rubyglasses.blogspot.com/) out to me.
 I swear it was a coincidence.
 I like your background by the way.